Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Bubble diagram with PVPs

 \section{Bubble diagram with PVPs}

-We review the calculation of the bubble diagram with one or two circulating PVPs, in the formulation of ref. \cite{diagrammarMio}.
+In this appendix we review the calculation of the bubble diagram with one or two circulating PVPs, in the formulation of ref. \cite{diagrammarMio}.
 We work in Minkowski spacetime, so here $p$ and $k$ denote Minkowskian momenta.

 We start from the integral

 of the standard bubble with circulating physical particles.
 First, we decompose the propagators

 by isolating the particle and antiparticle poles, where $\omega _{\mathbf{q} }=\sqrt{\mathbf{q}^{2}+m^{2}}$ is the frequency.
 Then we expand the integrand and integrate on $p^{0}$ by means of the residue theorem.
 The result is